Estimating average causal effects from patient trajectories: Hyperparameter tuning details

-We use Pytorch lightning for our implementation.
-We performed hyperparameter tuning for all deep learning model (including DeepACE) on all datasets by splitting the data into a training set (80\%) and a validation set (20\%).
-We then performed 30 random grid search iterations and chose the set of parameter that minimized the factual MSE on the validation set.
+We use Pytorch lightning in combination with the Optune package for our hyperparameter tuning implementation.
+We performed hyperparameter tuning for all deep learning models (including DeepACE) on all datasets by splitting the data into a training set (80\%) and a validation set (20\%).
+We then performed 30 random grid search iterations and chose the set of parameters that minimized the factual MSE on the validation set.
 The hyperparameter search ranges are shown in Table~\ref{t:hyper}.

 After training models with optimal hyperparameters, we used the full datasets to estimate the ACEs.
 Each model is trained over 100 epochs with the Adam optimizer~\cite{Kingma.2015}.
 During training, all LSTM networks use variational dropout~\cite{Gal.2016}.
 We set the regularization parameters to $\alpha = 0.1$ and $\beta = 0.05$.
 Note that it is infeasible to include $\alpha$ or $\beta$ into the hyperparameter tuning process because we only have access to the factual data (and, hence, $\alpha$ and $\beta$ may shrink to zero in order to minimize the factual loss).
 In doing so, we are consistent with several state-of-the-art methods for causal effect estimation \cite{Shi.2019, Bica.2020}.